Transformative power of addressing mental health in countering violent extremism

 The transformative power of mental health in countering violent extremism is undeniable.
 By prioritizing mental well-being, we pave the way for resilient communities that reject extremism and embrace peace.
 A concerted effort to integrate mental health into CVE strategies will yield substantial benefits in preventing radicalization, promoting resilience, and ultimately fostering a safer and more harmonious world.

-Ruth Gathuri is an Assistant Advocacy and Communication at Epuka Ugaidi Organization
+Ruth Gathuri works as Assistant Advocacy and Communication at Epuka Ugaidi Organization